guerratron/minIniFS/README.md

 --------------------------------------------------------
 ### NOTE
 - This library is verified to work with ESP32 (DOIT DevKit v1) + SD-Shield
+- It has been tested using the Arduino IDE

 #### ONLY WORKS IF ADDED TO THE ARDUINO GLOBAL LIBRARY DIRECTORY